chrisvwn/Rnightlights/README.md

 An example to process VIIRS monthly nightlights for Kenya for the year 2014 from the [Ishara Data blog post](http://isharadata.blogspot.co.ke/2017/09/rnightlights-satellite-nightlight-data.html)

+####Notes
-Note 1: Change the "ctry" variable to run the example on another country Note 2: This will not work for countries without admin levels below the country level e.g. ATA (Antarctica) Note 3: This calculates total radiances per region and so may be biased by area.
-Normalize by area to see
+1. Change the "ctry" variable to run the example on another country
+2. This will not work for countries without admin levels below the country level e.g. ATA (Antarctica)
-        regions with higher radiances per unit area e.g. to estimate areas with higher economic activity
+3. This calculates total radiances per region and so may be biased by area.
+Normalize by area to see regions with higher radiances per unit area e.g. to estimate areas with higher economic activity

 ```{r}